ralfbiedert/cheats.rs/content/_index.md

 {{ tablesep() }}

-Rust's basic type to put values on the heap is a `Box`:
+Rust's basic types to put arbitrary values on the heap:

 <!-- NEW ENTRY -->